blandco/azDevBox/readme.txt

-This Powershell script deploys a virtual machine to Azure using an Azure Resource Manager template.
+Powershell script to deploy a virtual machine to Azure using an Azure Resource Manager template.